-This is my favourite solution as you can update it wherever you are even on the weeks you travel.
+This is my favorite solution as you can update it wherever you are even on the weeks you travel.
 It’s synced across iCloud so your data is safe even if you lose your phone.
-The app itself is free with an in-app subscription of around $3/mo for additional customization options like icon and colour variations for each week.
+The app itself is free with an in-app subscription of around $3/mo for additional customization options like icon and color variations for each week.
 I’ve found the free version to be good enough for most users though.

 Why not remind yourself you’re going to die every time you open up a new tab?
 I’ve found this to be a great way to help prevent procrastination as you momentarily contemplate your existence before choosing to open a distracting and time-wasting website.
 The extension is totally free and offers a way to track upcoming deadlines and even population growth.

 Short of doling out money for a physical poster or app, this is the next best thing.
 Created by Felix Krause, a successful software engineer, it serves as a template anybody can copy and modify to suit their own life.
 With Gsheets built-in ‘Undo’ function and great mobile apps, it’s a highly functional online life tracker.